top of page

 They Are in the Same Country

-This is among the tricker like-kind exchange rules.
+This is among the trickier like-kind exchange rules.
 Properties within the United States can’t be considered like-kind to properties in another country.
 You can’t use an exchange like this to sell a property in Dublin, Ohio, to buy one in Dublin, Ireland.
 Both properties have to be in the same country.

 They Have Equal or Greater Value